Singers.com

 The Babylon Chorale began as an integral part of the Babylon Village community, and, with the infectious love of choral music, soon drew members from all parts of Long Island.
 While the size of its membership has varied, with membership reaching a full hundred voices in the 1980s, the Chorale has continued to provide an opportunity for people who love choral music to share their gift of singing with the communities of the south shore and beyond.
 Its appeal to singers of diverse ages and backgrounds is reflected in the voices of its almost 90 members today.

-The Bach Cantata Choir's mission is to sing the entire set of cantatas by Johann Sebastian Bach over a period of 30 years (view cantatas performed to date).
-We are a choir of about 50 members plus an orchestra of between 8 to 15 members depending upon the concert.
+The Bach Cantata Choir's mission is to sing the entire set of Bach cantatas over a 30 year period.
+We are a choir of about 50 members plus an orchestra of between 8 to 15 members.
+Most concerts include orchestra, but we often sing a cappella pieces as well.

-We perform approximately five concerts each year - two or three cantatas per concert.
-Most concerts are on Sunday afternoons at 2:00 p.m. and all concerts are held at the Rose City Park Presbyterian Church at 1907 NE 45th Avenue in Portland, Oregon (map).
-Concerts are free (free-will offering accepted) unless advertised otherwise.
+We perform approximately five concerts each year.
+Most concerts are on Sunday afternoons at 2:00 PM.
+Concerts are free unless advertised otherwise.

 The Bach Children's Chorus is western New York's most respected children's classical music ensemble.
 The chorus appears regularly with the Rochester Philharmonic Orchestra, the Rochester Chamber Orchestra, Mercury Opera Rochester, and other area ensembles.
 The girls and boys in the group range in age from 8 to 16. and are known in Rochester's arts community as the best young singers in the area.